souravbaghz/ble-rc-car-controller/README.md

 ## Background

-This car ships with unconfigured demo firmware (it advertises as `YC_CAR_DEMO` and exposes TI's stock `SimpleBLEPeripheral` GATT profile), so its actual companion app (Wonder Toys / `LCW_RCcar`) never recognizes it — the app filters for a different device name it'll never see.
+This car ships with demo firmware (it advertises as `YC_CAR_DEMO` and exposes TI's stock `SimpleBLEPeripheral` GATT profile), so its actual companion app (Wonder Toys / `LCW_RCcar`) never recognizes it(at least to me) — the app filters for a different device name it'll never see.
 The drive-command protocol here was reverse-engineered directly from that app's APK (a uni-app bundle; the BLE logic lives in plain JS in `app-service.js`) and confirmed on the physical car.